On birational transformations of Hilbert schemes of points on K3 surfaces: Decomposition of the movable cone and automorphisms of birational models

-For non-symplectic automorphisms when $t \neq 1$, the behaviour is different.
-We now show that, for a fixed $n \geq 2$, there is only a finite number of $n$-irregular values $t$ for which the non-natural birational automorphism of $\hskn$ acts as $-\id$ on $\trans(\hskn)$, and we provide an algorithm to compute them.
+By Proposition \ref{prop:families}, for $n$ fixed the number of $n$-irregular values $t$ as in Proposition \ref{prop: t=1 e id} is either zero or infinite.
+For non-symplectic automorphisms when $t \neq 1$, the behaviour is different: for a fixed $n \geq 2$ there is only a finite number of $n$-irregular values $t$ for which the non-natural birational automorphism of $\hskn$ acts as $-\id$ on $\trans(\hskn)$.
+We provide an algorithm to compute them.